 The pros and cons of bond ETFs

-But even within the bond portion of your portfolio you can have different kinds of bond ETFs, such as a short-term bond fund, an intermediate-term fund and a long-term fund.
-Each will respond differently to changes in interest rates, and generally will create a less volatile portfolio if added to a stock-heavy portfolio.
+- Targeted exposure to bonds.
+Even within the bond portion of your portfolio you can have different kinds of bond ETFs, such as a short-term bond fund, an intermediate-term fund and a long-term fund.
+Each will respond differently to changes in interest rates, and generally creates a less volatile portfolio if added to a stock-heavy portfolio.
 That’s valuable for investors, because they can select exactly the segment of the market that they want to own.
 Want only a slice of intermediate-term investment-grade bonds or a swath of high-yield bonds?
 Check and check.

 - More accessible.
 Another great aspect of bond ETFs is that they actually make bond investing more accessible to individual investors.
-The bond market can be somewhat opaque, relative to the stock market, with wide bid-ask spreads and a lack of liquidity.
+The bond market can be somewhat opaque, relative to the stock market, with a lack of liquidity.
 In contrast, bond ETFs are traded on the stock market like a stock, and offer investors the ability to move in and out of a position quite easily.
 It might not seem like it, but liquidity may be the single largest advantage of a bond ETF for individual investors.

 - Potential low returns.
 Another potential downside with bond ETFs has less to do with them than with interest rates, which have been especially low in the last decade, though they’ve increased in 2022 and 2023.
 If you’re buying a bond ETF – where the bonds are usually selected by passively reflecting an index – yields are likely to reflect the broader market.
 However, you may get some extra juice from an actively managed mutual fund, but you’ll probably have to pay a higher expense ratio to get into it.
 That higher expense may be worth it, however, in terms of higher returns.

 How to buy an ETF